raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 DSO DATA LENGTH:
-: A 16-bit unsigned integer in network (big endian) byte order giving the size in octets of the TYPE-DEPENDENT DATA.
+: A 16-bit unsigned integer in network (big endian) byte order giving the size in bytes of the TYPE-DEPENDENT DATA.

 TYPE-DEPENDENT DATA:
 : Type-code specific format.